For a brain that works differently

 We start by understanding how your particular ADHD shows up: focus, executive function, emotional regulation, rejection sensitivity (RSD), time perception, sensory load.
 ADHD is a spectrum of traits, not a single presentation.
 (For more on the late-diagnosis pattern, especially in adult women, see Adult ADHD: What Late Diagnosis Actually Looks Like.)

 From there, we build practical systems that work WITH your brain, not against it.
 CBT helps shift self-critical narratives.
 Behavioral strategies target the specific functional gaps (starting tasks, follow-through, time management).
-Emotion regulation work addresses rejection sensitivity and impulsivity.
-And we make room for the grief that often comes with late ADHD diagnosis: what you couldn't name, you couldn't work with.
+Emotion regulation work addresses rejection sensitivity and impulsivity, and we make room for the grief that often comes with late ADHD diagnosis: what you couldn't name, you couldn't work with.

 Modalities we draw from